Direkt zum Inhalt

 Two kinds of submissions with the same timeline are foreseen:

 • Scientific Paper: Blind peer-reviewed conference contribution to be published in the conference proceedings addressing basic or applied research in the 4 thematic conference pillars meeting high-level, scientific quality standards.
 High quality scientific papers will be recommended for publication in recognised scientific journals.
+For “Scientific Papers”, the full paper must not exceed 12 pages and an upload size of 30 MB.
+The recommended length is 8 to 10 pages with a minimum of 6 pages.

 • Applied Research Paper: Blind peer-reviewed contribution to be published in the conference proceedings addressing applications and practical considerations in the 4 thematic conference pillars.
 This stream is aimed at reporting the latest developments in heat pump applications and best practises, with final submissions (after approval of initial abstract) shorter in length vs. the scientific paper stream.
+For “Applied Research Papers”, the full paper must not exceed 6 pages and an upload size of 20 MB.
+The recommended length is 4 to 5 pages with a minimum of 3 pages.

 Pillars